 Final exam is going to be a sit-in exam that covers all the topics.
 Students will work on the problems using Excel on their laptop computers (without any internet access).

 GRADING

-In-class exercises : 40% Final team assignment : 40% Individual homework assignments : 20%
+In-class exercises: 40%Final examination: 30%Individual homework assignments: 20%Team assignment (case study): 10%